How To Check Node Version [Step-By-Step Guide]

 The Node.js setup wizard will launch on your system.
 Click ‘Next’ to proceed.

-how to check node version [step-by-step guide: install node.js and check node version]
+how to check node version [step-by-step guide]

 Step 4: Accept the License Agreement